 Performance reviews help employees understand what they’re doing well, how they can improve their performance, what is expected of them, and how their work and role contribute to the larger company goal.
 It communicates expectations, fosters employee engagement, encourages growth and development, and empowers employees to achieve their maximum potential.

-Types of Performance Review
+The 5 Types of Performance Review

 1. Weekly Performance Review